nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </box>

-### Launch and shutdown
+### Launch & Shutdown

 1. Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file
+      * **Expected:** Shows the GUI with a set of sample contacts and events.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+      * **Expected:** The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Listing all persons